 The date and time functions in DAX are similar to date and time functions in Microsoft Excel.
-However, DAX functions are based on the datetime data types used by Microsoft SQL Server.
-For more information, see Date and time functions.
+However, DAX functions are based on a datetime data type starting March 1, 1900.
+To learn more, see Date and time functions.

 The filter functions in DAX return specific data types, look up values in related tales, and filter by related values.
 The lookup functions work by using tables and relationships, like a database.
 The filtering functions let you manipulate data context to create dynamic calculations.
-For more information, see Filter functions.
+To learn more, see Filter functions.

 An information function looks at the cell or row that is provided as an argument and tells you whether the value matches the expected type.
 For example, the ISERROR function returns TRUE if the value that you reference contains an error.
-For more information, see Information functions.
+To learn more, see Information functions.

 Logical functions act upon an expression to return information about the values in the expression.
 For example, the TRUE function lets you know whether an expression that you are evaluating returns a TRUE value.
-For more information, see Logical functions.
+To learn more, see Logical functions.

 Mathematical and trigonometric functions

 The mathematical functions in DAX are very similar to the Excel mathematical and trigonometric functions.
 Some minor differences exist in the numeric data types used by DAX functions.
-For more information, see Math and trig functions.
+To learn more, see Math and trig functions.

 These functions perform unique actions that cannot be defined by any of the categories most other functions belong to.
-For more information, see Other functions.
+To learn more, see Other functions.

 DAX provides statistical functions that perform aggregations.
 In addition to creating sums and averages, or finding the minimum and maximum values, in DAX you can also filter a column before aggregating or create aggregations based on related tables.
-For more information, see Statistical functions.
+To learn more, see Statistical functions.

-The text functions in DAX are very similar to their counterparts in Excel.
+Text functions in DAX are very similar to their counterparts in Excel.
 You can return part of a string, search for text within a string, or concatenate string values.
 DAX also provides functions for controlling the formats for dates, times, and numbers.
-For more information, see Text functions.
+To learn more, see Text functions.

-The time-intelligence functions provided in DAX let you create calculations that use built-in knowledge about calendars and dates.
+The time intelligence functions provided in DAX let you create calculations that use built-in knowledge about calendars and dates.
 By using time and date ranges in combination with aggregations or calculations, you can build meaningful comparisons across comparable time periods for sales, inventory, and so on.
-For more information, see Time-intelligence functions (DAX).
+To learn more, see Time intelligence functions (DAX).

-You can create variables within an expression by using the VAR.
-VAR is technically not a function, it's a keyword you use to store the result of an expression as a named variable.
+You can create variables within an expression by using VAR.
+VAR is technically not a function, it's a keyword to store the result of an expression as a named variable.
 That variable can then be passed as an argument to other measure expressions.
 For example: